best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 > See the labour market [example spreadsheet](#example-spreadsheet) also.

 ### Footnotes for specific cells
-Sometimes it is not possible to put a note marker in a title, column heading or row label because it needs to sit within a specific cell.
+Sometimes it is not possible to put a note marker in a title, column heading or row label because it refers to a specific cell.
 When this is the case we have previously advised to put the marker in separate (very narrow) columns, next to the data.

 However, we no longer advise this approach.
 Firstly because in terms of accessibility all these columns would need headers and all the blank cells would need to be marked up.
 This would make the table very wide and difficult to read.

 Secondly because in terms of machine readability taking this approach often means note columns get added in and taken out fairly often.
 This means the size and layout of tables changes quite a lot which is no good for programmers or Reproducible Analytical Pipelines.

 We now advise that you add a notes column to the table, on the right.
-You can either use the note text in the notes table to specify which cell the note refers to or you cam write it into the notes column itself (remember all text should be in square brackets, for example: "[note 1] [This note refers to cells B10, B11 and B12]"
+You can either use the note text in the notes table to specify which cell the note refers to or you can write it into the notes column itself (remember all text should be in square brackets, for example: '[note 1] [This note refers to cells B10, B11 and B12]'.

 Communicating the note in this way means you can use colour to emphasise the cell that has the note.
 This is OK in this instance because while the rules about colour state it cannot be used as the only way to communicate a message, it can be used for extra emphasis.
 However, you would still need to check the colour contrast of the text against the background colour met the AA level in the WCAG guidelines.
 More information on checking colour contrast can be found in the [Formatting and use of colour](#Formatting-and-use-of-colour) section.